Alexander-Serov/tinkoff_analysis/README.md

 # tinkoff-analysis
-A solution using `tinkoff-api` investments for market situation analysis
+A solution using `tinkoff-api` investments and [`open-api-python-client`](https://github.com/Awethon/open-api-python-client) python client for market situation analysis

 # Installation